Buckra

 Buckra or Backra is a term of West African origin.
-It is mainly used in the Caribbean and in the Southeast United States.
-Originally, it was used by slaves to address their white slave master.
-Later the meaning was broadened to describe white people in general.
+It is mainly used in the Caribbean and the Southeast United States.
+Originally, it was used by slaves to address their white owners.
+Later, the meaning was broadened to generally describe white people.

 Etymology

 "Buckra" has been found in many variants, successively bacceroe, bochara, backra, baccra, bakra, buckera, buckra, bockra, and more.
 It probably derives from the Ibibio and Efik Annang word mbakara, meaning (white) European or master.
-The word traces back to the 16th and 17th century slavery, when slaves were transported from Sub-Saharan African to plantations into the Caribbean by European colonizers.
+It is thought to have emerged during the 17th or 18th century colonial period of slavery, when enslaved people were transported from West Africa and Central Africa to plantations in the Caribbean owned by European colonizers.

-Originally, it was used by slaves to address their white slave master and their overseers.
-Later the meaning was broadened to describe white people in general.
+Initially, it was used by enslaved people to address their white owners and their overseers.
+Later, the meaning was broadened to generally describe white people.
 After the abolition of slavery, the word survived to refer to white people, usually used by black people in the US in derogatory meaning.